Yackerw/StarDust-DS/README.md

  See example here:https://github.com/Yackerw/StarDust-Example

-License: Just credit me if you use it.
-Either in a prominent place in game or where ever the game may be available, preferably.

 All in one 3D game engine, should handle everything you'd need for a 3D game on the DS, with bonus PC functionality.
 Made entirely in C (besides the PC XAudio2 interface, made in C++)

 Features: